-Aug ust 1, 2017
+August 1, 2017

 Cash and cash equivalents \$ 11,216

 Prepaid expenses and other current assets 945

-In-process research and development (IPR&D) 27,300
+In-process research and development (IPR&D) 26,623

-Goodwill 3,314

-Accounts payable, accrued expenses (1,990)
+Accounts payable, accrued expenses (2,009)

 Warrant liability (1,121)

-Net assets acquired \$ 39,664
+Net assets acquired \$ 35,654

 The Company believes that the historical values of Threshold's current assets and current liabilities approximate fair value based on the short-term nature of such items.
-The final allocation of the purchase price is dependent on the finalization of the valuation of the fair value of assets acquired and liabilities assumed and may differ from the amounts included in these financial statements.
-The Company expects to complete the final allocation as soon as practical but no later than one year from the acquisition date.
+The allocation of the purchase price is dependent on the valuation of the fair value of assets acquired and liabilities assumed.
+The Company does not expect any further revisions to the allocation of the purchase price.